After Super Tuesday surge, Biden gets new boost as Bloomberg drops out

 More than one-third of the delegates who will pick the Democratic nominee at a July convention were up for grabs on Tuesday.

-Tallies after Tuesday showed Biden leading Sanders in delegates overall by 425 to 374.
-A candidate needs 1,991 delegates to win the Democratic nomination on the first ballot at the party’s convention in July.
+Tallies after Tuesday showed Biden leading Sanders in delegates overall by 433 to 388.
+A candidate needs 1,991 delegates to win the Democratic nomination on the first ballot at July’s party convention.

+GRAPHIC: Calendar of each state’s Democratic nominating contest and its allocated delegates - here

-In what would be Tuesday’s biggest upset, Biden was projected by Edison Research to have won Texas, the largest prize after California.
+In Tuesday’s biggest upset, Biden was projected by Edison Research to have won Texas, the largest prize after California.
 Sanders invested heavily in Texas and was counting on its Latino voters to propel him to victory.

 Sanders, the onetime front-runner who had hoped to take a big step toward the nomination on Tuesday, won Colorado, Utah and his home state of Vermont, Edison Research said.